 If a network card will not be used, there is likely no need to create any configuration files relating to network cards.
-If that is the case, remove the network symlinks from all run-level directories (/etc/rc.d/rc\.d).
+If that is the case, you will need to remove the network symlinks from all run-level directories (/etc/rc.d/rc.d) after the bootscripts are installed in Section 7.6, "LFS-Bootscripts-20120901".